textileio/papers/draft.md

 content in a series of updates.
 Now we will overview some common networking tools for connecting distributed peers who aim to maintain replicas of a shared state.
-This could be any decentralized network of interacting entities (e.g., cloud servers, IoT devices, botnets, sensor networks, mobile apps, etc) collectively updating a shared state.
+This could be any decentralized network of interacting entities (e.g. cloud servers, IoT devices, botnets, sensor networks, mobile apps, etc) collectively updating a shared state.
 IPFS contains a collection of protocols and systems to help address the networking needs of different use-cases and devices --- be it a phone,